 “Mesa, and especially Palisade, is very tight knit because they depend on each other,” said Nees, now manager at the Mesa County Hazardous Waste Collection Facility.
 “If your neighbor has a problem, it’s going to become your problem, too, because we’re so close.
 There’s a ton of support from the general community for our commercial farm growers.
 Word got out, people understood what the problem was and the vote got passed.”

 Of course, Harrison had a large financial stake.
-He moved to Colorado after high school and bought his first orchard in 1979 at age 19.
+At age 13 and living in Oklahoma, he said he knew that he wanted to raise peaches in Colorado.
+So he moved to the state after high school and bought his first orchard in 1979 at age 19.
 Kokopelli Produce went completely organic in 1991 and is one of the largest certified-organic peach producers in the state today, with more than 65 acres of fruit trees.
 Back in 2004, Kokopelli’s had 25 acres.

 “It had the potential to affect my orchard big time,” Harrison said.
 “We had a couple of meetings and I took the bull by the horns.
 I became the official Japanese beetle eradication chairman.”